nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 All processes run under an authenticated user ID.
 CICS and TSO use a login screen to authenticate users with a secret password.
 An SSH connection to zOS can authenticate users with a password, SSH key or zOS Certs.

-STCs like CICS, DB2, UCD Agent, pipeline runners are assigned a RACF user id by the zOS Security Admins.
+STCs like CICS, DB2, UCD Agent, pipeline runners are assigned a RACF user ID by the zOS Security Admins.
 This special ID is called a [protected account](https://www.ibm.com/docs/no/zos/2.4.0?topic=users-defining-protected-user-ids) and they tend to have a higher level of access privileges than users.

 In a new zOS environment, connectivity between [DB2 and CICS](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) must be defined under RACF using a sample job like [racfdef.jcl](../WaaS_Setup/initVSI-JCL/racfdef.jcl#12).
 It creates 2 facility classes and permissions need for that connection:
  - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.**DBD1**'``` - defines a DB2 RACF resource name ending in "DBD1".
 This is the same name used in the "DB2CONN=**DBD1**" resource defined in the DFHCSDUP job.
 "DBD1" is an example name.
 Any name can be used as long as they are the same in RACF and CICS.